-I’ve been using my Quince Bamboo Sheets set for about 11 months now, and I think it’s a good time to review how the sheets set has held up.
+I’ve been using my Quince Bamboo Sheets set for about a year now, and I think it’s a good time to review how the sheets set has held up.
+I originally wrote this review based on the Bamboo Sheet Set alone, but I’ve since also tried the Cotton Percale Sheet Set (four-piece) because I only use the Bamboo Sheets in the summer.
+So, I’ll be reviewing those as well with the updates below.

 The Quince Bamboo sheets are made of organic bamboo viscose and they are unlike other sheets I’ve tried.
 In fact, when they arrived, I wasn’t ready for the silky satiny lightweight (and thin) overall texture.
 I tried them anyway, and now I’m ready with a full list of pros and cons about them if you’re interested in buying them this season.